 - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default).
-Colort the projection of the supplication to the inner The supplication of and supplication in the supplication. - - Annotation between zoom levels (%): Set the zoom levels which the overlay will be shown within. - Annotation symbol: Select a symbol that appears instead of the overlay when the camera is not within the set zoom levels. - C an indicator (i) .
-Coloret to show an estimation are simplified and the sides stream.
-The estimation • ng indicator $igcup$: Select to show an animation superimposed over the video stream.
-The animation s that the video stream is live, even if the scene doesn't contain any motion. - Appearance: Select the animation color and background color, for example, red animation on a transparent background (default). - Size: Select the desired font size. - : Select the position of the overlay in the image. • Widget: : Linegraph $oxdot$: Show a graph chart that displays how a measured value changes over time. - Title: Enter a title for the widget. - Overlay modifier: Select an overlay modifier as data source.
+For example, %a shows the day of the week.
+Size: Select the desired font size.
+Appearance: Select the text color and background color, for example, white text on a black background (defaile). - - Select the position of the overlay in the image.
+The overlay is saved and remains in the pan and tilt coordinates of this position. - Annotation between zoom levels (%): Set the zoom levels which the overlay will be shown within. - Annotation symbol: Select a symbol that appears instead of the overlay when the camera is not within the set zoom levels. ٠ ng indicator U: Select to show an animation superimposed over the video stream.
+The animation indicate s that the video stream is live, even if the scene doesn't contain any motion. - Appearance: Select the animation color and background color, for example, red animation on a transparent background (default) background (default).
+Size: Select the desired font size. - Select the position of the overlay in the image. • Widget: : Linegraph $oxdot$ : Show a graph chart that displays how a measured value changes over time. - Title: Enter a title for the widget. - Overlay modifier: Select an overlay modifier as data source.
 If you have created MQTT overlays, they will be located at the end of the list. : Select the position of the overlay in the image.
 Size: Select the size of the overlay. - Visible on all channels: Turn off to show only on your currently selected channel.
-Turn on to show on all active channels. - Update interval: Choose the time between data updates. - Transparency : Set the transparency of the entire overlay.
-Background transparency : Set the transparency only of the background of the overlay.
-Points: Turn on to add a point to the graph line when data is updated. - X axis - Label: Enter the text label for the x axis. - Time window: Enter how long time the data is visualized. - Time unit: Enter a time unit for the x axis.
-Y axis Label: Enter the text label for the y axis. - Dynamic scale: Turn on for the scale to automatically adapt to the data values.
-Turn off to manually enter values for a fixed scale. - Min alarm threshold and Max alarm threshold: These values will add horizontal reference lines to the graph, making it easier to see when the data value becomes too high or too low. • Widget : Meter $igcup$: Show a bar chart that displays the most recently measured data value. • - Title: Enter a title for the widget. - Overlay modifier: Select an overlay modifier as data source.
-If you have created MQTT overlays, they will be located at the end of the list. - Size: Select the position of the overlay in the image.
+Turn on to show on all active channels. - Update interval: Choose the time between data updates. - Transparency: Set the transparency of the entire overlay. - Background transparency : Set the transparency only of the background of the overlay.
+Points : Turn on to add a point to the graph line when data is updated.
+X axis - Label: Enter the text label for the x axis. - Time window: Enter how long time the data is visualized. - Time unit: Enter a time unit for the x axis. - Y axis Label: Enter the text label for the y axis.
+Dynamic scale: Turn on for the scale to automatically adapt to the data values.
+Turn off to manually enter values for a fixed scale. - Min alarm threshold and Max alarm threshold: These values will add horizontal reference lines to the graph, making it easier to see when the data value becomes too high or too low.
+Meter 🛈 : Show a bar chart that displays the most recently measured data value. • widget: Title: Enter a title for the widget.
+Overlay modifier: Select an overlay modifier as data source.
+If you have created MQTT overlays, they will be located at the end of the list. - Select the position of the overlay in the image. - Size: Select the size of the overlay.
 Visible on all channels: Turn off to show only on your currently selected channel.
-Turn on to show on all active channels. - Update interval: Choose the time between data updates. - Transparency : Set the transparency of the entire overlay. - Background transparency : Set the transparency only of the background of the overlay.
-Points : Turn on to add a point to the graph line when data is updated.
-Y axis Label: Enter the text label for the y axis. - Dynamic scale: Turn on for the scale to automatically adapt to the data values.
+Turn on to show on all - active channels. - Update interval: Choose the time between data updates. - Transparency: Set the transparency of the entire overlay. - Background transparency: Set the transparency only of the background of the overlay. - Points: Turn on to add a point to the graph line when data is updated. - Y axis Label: Enter the text label for the y axis. - Dynamic scale: Turn on for the scale to automatically adapt to the data values.
 Turn off to manually enter values for a fixed scale.